When Should You File a Slip and Fall Claim Against a Nursing Home?

 If an insurance claim does not result in the settlement a slip and fall victim deserves, we can escalate the matter by filing a lawsuit in civil court.
 There are strict time limits for such lawsuits, and insurance claims take time, so you should always start the process as soon as you hear about a loved one’s accident at their nursing home.

 Contact Our New London and Norwich Slip and Fall Attorneys for Help

-At Polito & Associates, we are well aware of the many complications that can arise in nursing home slip and fall cases.
+At Polito & Harrington, we are well aware of the many complications that can arise in nursing home slip and fall cases.
 We know how to gather evidence of liability and protect the rights of nursing home residents who suffered unnecessary injuries.
 Our legal team is experienced in handling insurance claims and lawsuits against nursing homes for negligence and abuse of residents.
 If you would like to schedule a free consultation, call (860) 447-3300 or contact us online today.